Model 3/Y: door check strap clicking — how to fix

 - Free: carefully wash the unit with clean alcohol/brake cleaner (not on the paint!), and after it dries apply a thin layer of silicone/teflon lubricant.
 Do not use thick, dust-collecting greases.
 There is no need to disassemble the door.
 Take a 13 mm wrench, loosen the nut that holds the check strap.
 Push the check strap down with force and tighten the nut in that position.
 Done.
 The check strap no longer clicks.

 - If it didn't help: replace the door check strap per the manual (see links below).
-The job is basic: undo the fasteners from the door opening and from the door card side, remove the unit, install the new one with a torque of 10 N·m (see manual).
+The job is basic: undo the fasteners from the door opening and from the door card side, remove the unit, install the new one.
+Torque specs: the nuts on the door side — 10 N·m (10 mm socket), the bolt to the A-pillar — 24 N·m (13 mm socket) (see manual).

 Note on parts: for Model 3/Y there are different part numbers for check straps depending on side/year (e.g. 1089507‑00‑D, 1110298‑00‑D, etc.).
 Verify the PN by VIN in the catalogs before ordering.